Mazdapower/Camunda/README.md

-# Camunda Spring Boot example including REST and AMQP, automated tested and deployable in the cloud
+# Camunda Spring Boot example for MoM.
+This examples will include  REST and AMQP, automated tested and deployable in the cloud

 This example shows: